 - Modified rules for ease of playing

 Spikezone is a nationally recognised program aimed at providing players aged 9 to 13 the opportunity to begin volleyball at a younger age.
-As players mature, they have the option of continuing volleyball in Dragons' Junior Program.
+As players mature, they have the option of continuing volleyball in Dragons' Junior Training Program.
 Our goal at Spikezone is to allow children to develop a love for volleyball by teaching them the foundations of volleyball while having fun at the same time.

 For further questions, please feel free to contact the Spikezone Coordinator, Nathan Dang.